 Fort Worth DWI with a Child Passenger Defense Lawyer

 Was a child a passenger in your vehicle when you were arrested in the DFW area for an alleged DWI offense?
 Prosecutors aggressively pursue maximum punishments in these cases, and you will want to contact Townsend, Gebhardt & Eppes, PLLC as soon as possible for help achieving the most favorable outcome to your case.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense attorneys in Fort Worth who defend clients in communities throughout Tarrant County, Parker County, and Johnson County, including Arlington, Weatherford, Fort Worth, Cleburne, and many others.
-You can have our lawyers provide a complete evaluation of your case when you call 817-502-3600 or fill out an online form to schedule a free initial consultation.
+Townsend, Gebhardt & Eppes, PLLC are experienced criminal defense attorneys in Fort Worth who defend clients in communities throughout Tarrant County, Parker County, and Johnson County, including Arlington, Weatherford, Fort Worth, Cleburne, and many others.
+You can have our lawyers provide a complete evaluation of your case when you call (817) 502-3600 or fill out an online form to schedule a free initial consultation.